 This Museum called Palace of the Forgotten has some jewish items inside.
 A collection of different exhibits curated from several collections.
 This also has lots of material about the Spanish Inquisition. ; (

-They offer Flamenco Shows within this space each evening at 8.30pm.
+They offer Flamenco Shows within this space every evening.
 Make a reservation online for the Flamenco performance Get there 15 minutes ahead of the show to get the best seats.

 Granada has few traces of its sephardic past.
 There are few sights to taken in today.